- A: You can find information on how to join the Bailey Owners Club here.

 - Should you experience any issues with your ATC please contact AL-KO or your selling Bailey retailer.

 - A: Unicorn I, II AND IV caravans have the Tracker Monitor system installed whereas Unicorn III models have the Tracker Retrieve system fitted.

-- A: Simply click here and enter the Tracker VLU code from the card within the blue folder supplied with your vehicle and the last 6 digits of your caravan’s VIN (e.g. SGBS01ABYJUN654321).
+- A: Simply click here and enter the Tracker VLU code from the card within the blue folder supplied with your caravan and the last 6 characters of your caravan’s VIN (e.g. SGBS01ABYJUN54321).

 Parts/Accessories (heating and water)

 - A: Firstly, consult your owner’s manual, if your query remains, we recommend getting in touch with either your supplying retailer or with the water system manufacturer: Whale (for all vehicles) here.

 - A: Firstly please consult your owner’s manual.
 If your query remains, either contact your selling retailer or visit the Thetford FAQs page.